Leading order relativistic chiral nucleon-nucleon interaction: Abstract

 \section{Abstract}

-Motivated by the successes of relativistic theories in studies of atomic/molecular and nuclear systems and the strong need for a covariant chiral force in relativistic nuclear structure studies, we develop a new covariant scheme to construct the nucleon-nucleon interaction in the framework of chiral effective field theory.
-The chiral interaction is formulated up to leading order with a covariant power counting and a Lorentz invariant chiral Lagrangian.
-We find that the covariant scheme induces all the six spin operators needed to describe the nuclear force, which are also helpful to achieve cutoff independence for certain partial waves.
-A detailed investigation of the partial wave potentials shows a better description of the scattering phase shifts with low angular momenta than the leading order Weinberg approach.
-Particularly, the description of the $^1S_0$, $^3P_0$, and $^1P_1$ partial waves is similar to that of the next-to-leading order Weinberg approach.
-Our study shows that the relativistic framework presents a more efficient formulation of the chiral nuclear force.
+Motivated by the successes of relativistic theories in studies of atomic/molecular and nuclear systems and the need for a relativistic chiral force in relativistic nuclear structure studies, we explore a new relativistic scheme to construct the nucleon-nucleon interaction in the framework of covariant chiral effective field theory.
+The chiral interaction is formulated up to leading order with covariant power counting and a Lorentz invariant chiral Lagrangian.
+We find that the relativistic scheme induces all six spin operators needed to describe the nuclear force.
+A detailed investigation of the partial wave potentials shows a better description of the $^1S_0$ and $^3P_0$ phase shifts than the leading order Weinberg approach, and similar to that of the next-to-leading order Weinberg approach.
+For the other partial waves with angular momenta $J\geq 1$, the relativistic results are almost the same as their leading order non-relativistic counterparts.